South of Suva (1922)

 Based on the information provided, the film 'South of Suva' does not present identifiable LGBTQ+ characters or themes.
 Consequently, its portrayal of LGBTQ+ elements is rated as N/A due to the absence of relevant content.

-The film does not depict any scenes where a female character engages in and wins close-quarters physical combat against one or more male opponents.
-Female characters are not shown to be victorious in direct physical confrontations against men.
+Analysis of the film's plot and character roles, typical for its 1922 release and genre, indicates no scenes where a female character engages in and wins direct physical combat against one or more male opponents.
+Female characters are not depicted in such combative roles.

 There is no evidence that "South of Suva" (1922) is an adaptation of a prior work with established character genders, nor does it feature historical figures.
 The film itself appears to be the original canon for its characters, thus precluding gender swaps.